alexewerlof/micromustache/src/README.md

 an object.
 Each part of the path array is called a `key`.
 * *Stringification*: the process of putting everything together and creating the final string result
+* *open/close symbols* the strings that are used for marking variable names By default they are '{{' and '}}' respectively.
+(In Mustache, they are called *tags* and are set in an array).

 The flow is like this: